Automotive industry in Mexico: Renault–Nissan–Mitsubishi Alliance (Renault S.A., Mitsubishi Motors and Nissan Motor Company, Ltd.)

 Following in the footsteps of Peugeot, Renault returned to Mexico in late 1999 via the Mexican Auto Show (then Autoexpo) of 1999, where they offered the first generation Mégane Scénic's (or simply Scénic) for test-drives — a model seen for the first time at the Auto Show.
 This vehicle, known for being the first mid-size MPV, was introduced in 2000 and was received warmly by the Mexican buyers.
 The small family sedan Mégane followed the next year, along with their best seller Clio's sporty version, the Clio II Renault Sport.
-Regarding the success of the hot hatch, Renault decided to present for sale in Mexico their Mexican-made Clio II, featuring the 2001 restyling (though the 1998 type original dashboard remained), dark gray rims and a unique 1.6i—mounted on other Renaults in order to resist Mexico's central states' heights.
-The Nissan factory in Aguascalientes was used for the assembly of the Clio, the Platina (Nissan's Clio sedan version) and, formerly, the previous Scénic.
+Regarding the success of the hot hatch, Renault decided to present for sale in Mexico their own Mexican-made Clio II, featuring the 2001 restyling (though the 1998 type original dashboard remained), dark gray rims and a unique 1.6i—mounted on other Renaults in order to resist Mexico's central states' heights.
+The Nissan factory in the city of Aguascalientes was used for the assembly of the Clio, the Platina (Nissan's Clio sedan version) and, formerly, the previous Scénic.
 The facelifted Clio was introduced in late 2006 featuring a new front and rear end and new interior design (from the European 2001 version).
 It was planned for it to remain on sale, as in most countries, until 2010.
 Ironically, the Clio outlasted this new Clio II's presence on the Mexican market.
 It is now one of the two remaining French Renault models, since the Mégane II hatch production ended in Spain.
 Korean Koleos, Safrane, and Fluence, and the Colombian Sandero were expected to replace all French models by 2012.

 Mitsubishi entered Mexico in 2003 with the previous Galant and Montero.
-Mitsubishi has had success with the SUVs Endeavor and Outlander, and, recently with the Lancer.
+Mitsubishi has had great success with the SUVs Endeavor and Outlander, and, recently with the Lancer.